Haivision/srt/docs/handshake.md

 - **Cookie:** 0

 At this point, they are considered to be connected.
-When either party receives this message from its peer, it sends another message with the `ReqType` field set as `URQ_AGREEMENT`.
+When either party receives this message from its peer again, it sends another message with the `ReqType` field set as `URQ_AGREEMENT`.
 This is a formal conclusion to the handshake process, required to inform the peer that it can stop sending conclusion messages (note that this is UDP, so neither party can assume that the message has reached its peer).

 With HSv4 there's no debate about who is the Initiator and who is the Responder because  this transaction is unidirectional, so the party that has set the